quorten/quorten-blog1/_posts/2019-04-02-color-mixing-hero.md

 has a considerable affect on the L cones.
 This is why red, green, and blue cannot be mixed to form all colors.

-A very simple and coarse way to remember spectral frequencies similar to those used for pure spectral color primaries: 650 nm red, 550 nm green, 450 nm blue.
+A very simple and coarse way to remember spectral wavelengths similar to those used for pure spectral color primaries: 650 nm red, 550 nm green, 450 nm blue.

-Over the decades, various different standards were developed that specified which spectral frequencies to use for color primaries in film and television.
+Over the decades, various different standards were developed that specified which spectral wavelengths to use for color primaries in film and television.
 One of the major considerations between the choices was cost.
 Here are some Wikipedia articles on the various standards and related subjects for reference.